 A different kind of application comes from geometric approximation.
-To solve geometric optimization problems approximately, it is a standard technique to reduce the size of the input by grouping certain input points together.
+A standard technique to approximate geometric optimization problems is to reduce the size of the input by grouping certain input points together.
 Each group is then replaced by a single representative, and the reduced instance is solved exactly.
-(For instance, we may snap input points to nearby grid points, if doing so does not significantly affect the objective cost.)
+For example, we may snap input points to nearby grid points, if doing so does not significantly affect the objective cost.
 Recently, this technique was used by Kozma and M\"omke, to give an efficient polynomial-time approximation scheme (EPTAS) for the {\sc Maximum Scatter TSP} in doubling metrics~\cite{KozmaMomke2017}, addressing an open question of Arkin et al.~\cite{ArkinEtAl1999}.
 In this case, the reduced problem is exactly the MV-TSP.
 Yet another application of MV-TSP is in settling the parameterized complexity of finding a Hamiltonian cycle in a graph class with restricted neighborhood structure~\cite{Lampis2012}.

 To the best of our knowledge, MV-TSP was first considered in 1966 by Rothkopf~\cite{Rothkopf1966}.
-In 1980, Psaraftis~\cite{Psaraftis1980} gave a dynamic programming algorithm with run time $O(n^2 \cdot\prod_{i \in V}{(k_{i}+1)})$.
+In 1980, Psaraftis~\cite{Psaraftis1980} gave a dynamic programming algorithm with run time $O(n^2 \cdot \prod_{i \in V}{(k_{i}+1)})$.
 Observe that this quantity may be as high as $(k/n+1)^n$, which is prohibitive even for moderately large values of $k$.
 In 1984, Cosmadakis and Papadimitriou~\cite{CosmadakisPapadimitriou1984} observed that MV-TSP can be decomposed into a connectivity subproblem and an assignment subproblem.
-Taking advantage of this decomposition, they designed a family of algorithms, the best of which has run time $O^{\ast}(n^{2n} 2^n + \log{k})$.\footnote{Here, and in the following, the $O^{\ast}(\cdot)$ notation is used to suppress a low-order polynomial factor in $n$.} The result can be seen as an early example of \emph{fixed-parameter tractability}, where the rapid growth in complexity is restricted to a certain parameter.
+Taking advantage of this decomposition, they designed a family of algorithms, the best of which has run time $O^{\ast}(n^{2n} 2^n + \log{k})$.\footnote{Here, and in the following, the $O^{\ast}(\cdot)$ notation is used to suppress a factor bounded by a polynomial in $n$.} This result can be seen as an early example of \emph{fixed-parameter tractability}, where the rapid growth in complexity is restricted to a certain parameter.